paulproteus/operations/using-funds/expense-report.md

 # Expense report

 Expense report submissions are preferably done via Expensify.
+Our goal is to make this easy for volunteers.
+If any of this presents a hardship, please [let us know](mailto:finance@bridgefoundry.org)!
+We're always looking for ways to streamline our processes.

 ## Get Set Up On Expensify